Barazii/tf-object-detection/README.md

 ![Alt Text](images/tf-od-finetuning.drawio.png)

 ## Final say
-This project is a failure.
+Using tf ob models to classify objects is a failure.
 Object detection models can only be optimized to minimize localization error (bonding box positions around objects).
 Not possible to minimize class prediction error (classification).